EIvimeyCook/metRscreen/README.md

 ## Citation

-If metRscreen helps with your work, please cite it (adjust the year as needed):
+If metRscreen helps with your work, please cite it:

 > Ivimey-Cook, E. R. (2026). *metRscreen: Screening for meta-analysis and
 > systematic reviews in R.* R package.